MAPSuio/spring-challenge16/puzzle_dimension/README.md

-# Enter the puzzle dimension
+# Enter the Puzzle Dimension
 ![Fjords](http://folk.uio.no/larstvei/fjorder.jpg)

 Sigurd recieved a nice jigsaw puzzle with a motive from the norwegian